-COMPLAINT FOR DECLARATORY AND INJUNCTIVE RELIEF
+FIRST AMENDED COMPLAINT FOR DECLARATORY AND INJUNCTIVE RELIEF

-COMES NOW Plaintiffs June Medical Services LLC (d/b/a Hope Medical Group for Women) ("Hope"), and Bossier City Medical Suite ("Bossier"), on behalf of their patients, physicians and staff (collectively, "Clinic Plaintiffs"), JOHN DOE 1, M.D., on behalf of himself and his patients, JOHN DOE 2, M.D., on behalf of himself and his patients, and JOHN DOE 3, M.D., on behalf of himself and his patients (together with the Clinic Plaintiffs, "Plaintiffs"), by and through their undersigned attorneys, and for their Complaint against
+COMES NOW Plaintiffs June Medical Services LLC (d/b/a Hope Medical Group for Women) ("Hope"), and Bossier City Medical Suite ("Bossier"), on behalf of their patients, physicians, and staff (collectively, "Clinic Plaintiffs"), JOHN DOE 1, M.D., on behalf of himself and his patients, JOHN DOE 2, M.D., on behalf of himself and his patients, and JOHN DOE 3, M.D., on behalf of himself and his patients (together with the Clinic Plaintiffs, "Plaintiffs"), by and through their undersigned attorneys, and for their Complaint against Defendants Rebekah Gee, in her official capacity as Secretary of the Louisiana Department of Health ("LDH"); Jeff

-Defendants Jeff Landry, in his official capacity as Attorney General of Louisiana, Rebekah Gee in her official capacity as Secretary of the Louisiana Department of Health and Hospitals ("DHH"), J. Michael Burdine, MD, in his official capacity as President of the Louisiana State Board of Medical Examiners ("LSBME"), James E. Stewart, Sr., in his official capacity as District Attorney for Caddo Parish, J. Schuyler Marvin, in his official capacity as District Attorney for Bossier and Webster Parishes, state as follows:
+Landry, in his official capacity as Attorney General of Louisiana; James E. Stewart, Sr., in his official capacity as District Attorney for Caddo Parish; J. Schuyler Marvin, in his official capacity as District Attorney for Bossier and Webster Parishes; and Jay Dardenne, in his official capacity as Commissioner of the Division of Administration of Louisiana, state as follows: